Women’s Gymnastics In The Olympics – The Best

 5. Nastia Liukin

-Nastia Liukin is the star of women’s gymnastics in the Olympic games.
-She is a three-time gold medalist and has won four all-around medals, more than the number of gymnasts who have taken part in the Olympics.
-She was also the first American woman to win gold the overall since Gabby Douglas.
-She has been described as one of the greatest gymnasts in the world, and she is considered by many to be the best female gymnast ever.
+Nastia Liukin is the star of women’s gymnastics at the Olympic games.
+She is a three-time gold medalist and has won four all-around medals, more than the number of gymnasts participating in the Olympics.
+She was also the first American woman to win overall gold since Gabby Douglas.
+She has been described as one of the greatest gymnasts in the World and is considered by many to be the best female gymnast ever.

-Nastia Liukin is one of the most successful female gymnasts ever to compete in the Olympics.
-The Olympic gold medalist has won five world titles, five Olympic individual titles and has a total of 31 World and 23 Olympic medals.
+Nastia Liukin is among the most successful female gymnasts ever to compete in the Olympics.
+The Olympic gold medalist has won five world titles, five Olympic individual titles, and 31 World and 23 Olympic medals.

-Nastia Liukin’s life is a great example of hard work, dedication and passion.
-The Olympic gold medalist’s journey from a shy Russian teenager to a decorated gymnast has been well documented over the years.
-And now she’s continuing her story with a new book that documents her journey as an entrepreneur.
-The book is called “Unapologetically Me: My Life in the Art of Gymnastics.”
-It includes stories about her early days growing up in Russia, her first big competition at the Beijing Olympics, and how it all became possible to pursue her dreams.
-It’s been a long, hard road for Liukin, who spent some of her time dealing with an eating disorder as a young gymnast.
+Nastia Liukin’s life is a great example of hard work, dedication, and passion.
+The Olympic gold medalist’s journey from a shy Russian teenager to a decorated gymnast has been well-documented.
+And now, she’s continuing her story with a new book documenting her entrepreneurial journey.
+The book is “Unapologetically Me: My Life in the Art of Gymnastics.”
+It includes stories about her childhood in Russia, her first big competition at the Beijing Olympics, and how it became possible to pursue her dreams.
+It’s been a long, hard road for Liukin, who spent some time dealing with an eating disorder as a young gymnast.
 But that was years ago, and she says she’s been healthy for a while now.

 6. Carly Patterson

-She is the Olympic gold medalist for the all-around event, which is a combination of beam, bars, and floor.
-She also holds the record for the highest score of all time in the event, and she is one of only two gymnasts to have earned a perfect score at the Olympics.
+She is the Olympic gold medalist in the all-around event, combining beam, bars, and floor.
+She also holds the record for the highest score of all time in the event and is one of only two gymnasts to have earned a perfect score at the Olympics.

 This is a great example of SEO without SEO.
 Instead of trying to rank on page one, I’m just sharing valuable information that will make me appear like a thought leader to people searching for “Carly Patterson” and “Olympic Gymnastics.”

 I don’t need to worry about my site ranking at all.
-The first thing you should do is take some time to identify the most important keywords in your industry.
+First, you should take time to identify your industry’s most important keywords.
 This will help you to decide which keywords you should be targeting.
-Once you have an idea of what you want to rank for, you can then use the Google Keyword Planner tool to get more detailed information on which keywords are most popular for your industry.
+Once you know what you want to rank for, you can use the Google Keyword Planner tool to get more detailed information on which keywords are most popular for your industry.
 For example, if you are in the weight loss niche, you could search for the keyword “weight loss” to see what kinds of searches people are conducting.

 7. Gabby Douglas

 The U.S. Women’s gymnastics team has won its seventh consecutive gold medal at the Rio Olympics, giving them a perfect haul of seven.
-Gabby Douglas has dominated in the past few Olympics for the U.S., and she will not be competing at Rio.
+Gabby Douglas has dominated the past few Olympics for the U.S. and will not compete in Rio.
 But she is still young and will be able to come back stronger.
-She has been a dominant force in the gymnastic world since she won the gold medal at the 2012 London Olympics.
-She is not only a four-time all-around champion; she’s also the Olympic all-around champion, the World all-around champion, and the World individual all-around champion.
+She has been a dominant force in gymnastics since winning the 2012 London Olympics gold medal.
+She is not only a four-time all-around champion; she’s also the Olympic all-around champion, the World all-around champion, and the World’s all-around champion.

-Gabby Douglas took home the gold medal in the individual all-around competition at the 2012 Summer Olympics in London, U.K. The 19-year-old was named the top-ranked gymnast and the first American to win the event since Shannon Miller in 2000.
+Gabby Douglas won the gold medal in the individual all-around competition at the 2012 Summer Olympics in London, U.K. The 19-year-old was named the top-ranked gymnast and the first American to win the event since Shannon Miller in 2000.

 The hounding of Gabby Douglas: an unworthy end for a great American champion | Rio 2016 | The Guardian